Cado-Labs/cancel-auto-zoom/README.md

 ## Usage

-import cancelAutoZoomInInputs from "@cadolabs/cancel-auto-zoom"
+import { initiateCancelAutoZoomInInputs, removeCancelAutoZoomInInputs } from "@cadolabs/cancel-auto-zoom"

-invoke this function inside ComponentDidMount in index.js file of a project
+invoke initiateCancelAutoZoomInInputs function inside ComponentDidMount and removeCancelAutoZoomInInputs inside ComponentWillUnmount in index.js file of a project